Power-Law Spectra and Asymptotic $\omega/T$ Scaling in the Orbital-Selective Mott Phase of a Three-Orbital Hubbard Model: Model

 The sign difference in Eq.~\eqref{eq:H_bands} enforces destructive interference in the real part of the hybridization, producing a symmetry-protected node at \(\omega=0\).
 This node precludes Kondo screening and stabilizes an orbital–selective Mott (OSM) phase without Hund’s coupling already within single-site DMFT~\cite{Eickhoff2024_SciPost}.
 A simplified mechanism is outlined in Appendix~\ref{app:SimplePicture}.

-While this band-structure symmetry may seem special, it naturally arises in systems with enlarged real-space unit cells: back-folding into a reduced Brillouin zone can generate analogous interference conditions~\cite{Eickhoff2025_Moire}.
-In contrast to Ref.~\cite{Eickhoff2024_SciPost}, we here include a finite \(f\)-band dispersion, rendering all three bands itinerant.
+While this band-structure symmetry may seem special, it naturally arises in systems with enlarged real-space unit cells, such as the depleted periodic Anderson model at half filling~\cite{Eickhoff2025_Moire}.
+In general, back-folding of the electronic band structure into a reduced Brillouin zone can generate analogous interference conditions.
+For a more detailed discussion, we refer to Sec.~4 of Ref.~\cite{Eickhoff2024_SciPost} and Appendix~A of Ref.~\cite{Eickhoff2025_Moire}.
+Note that in contrast to Ref.~\cite{Eickhoff2024_SciPost}, we here include a finite \(f\)-band dispersion, rendering all three bands itinerant.

 Despite the symmetry constraints, the model captures several materials-relevant limits, including flat-band physics and regimes supporting both antiferromagnetic (AF) and ferromagnetic (FM) correlations.
 In the limit of a vanishing \(f\)-orbital bandwidth, the noninteracting spectrum hosts a strictly flat band; for concrete real-space realizations of this class, rigorous flat-band mechanisms predict an FM ground state~\cite{Potthoff1,Potthoff2}.
 By contrast, a finite \(f\)-bandwidth naturally generates antiferromagnetic superexchange between correlated orbitals, favoring AF ground states within the OSM phase.
 Strange, non–Fermi–liquid features are indeed reported in flat-band materials such as magic-angle twisted bilayer graphene~\cite{Cao2020,Jaoui2022}, in strange metals near antiferromagnetic domes such as the high-\(T_c\) cuprates~\cite{Mirarchi2022,Heumen2022,Phillips2022}, and also in ferromagnetic heavy-fermion compounds~\cite{Shen2020}.